aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/mailmergesettings/_index.md

 linktitle: MailMergeSettings
 articleTitle: MailMergeSettings
 second_title: Aspose.Words for .NET
-description: Document MailMergeSettings property.
-Gets or sets the object that contains all of the mail merge information for a document in C#.
+description: Discover how to use the MailMergeSettings property to manage all your document's mail merge data efficiently and enhance your workflow.
 type: docs
 weight: 280
 url: /net/aspose.words/document/mailmergesettings/